Glorious End to 2020

 Both are gas giant planets.
 Being closer to earth, Jupiter is brighter at magnitude= -2.0; distant Saturn is magnitude= 0.6.
 The moon glides underneath the pair December 16-17.

 The conjunction's occurring on the same day as the December solstice is merely a coincidence with the calendar.
 [As an aside, the solstice is a good time to mount or to recover a solargraph.]

 On December 21 just after sunset, well left of the planetary pair is the crescent moon, and that far again is reddish Mars at magnitude= -0.5.
 Mars is on the decline in brightness, having opened the autumn at a stunning magnitude= -2.3.
 Though Neptune is shown in the diagram, it is too faint to be seen in the twilight.

 Around conjunction on December 21, Jupiter is visible in the twilight immediately after sunset.
 Saturn will require several more minutes until it emerges from the light background.
 At 6 minutes (6') of separation, the planets should be resolvable to the human eye if your vision is at least 20/100, per a tweet by Neil deGrasse Tyson.
 However, as the planets sink into the atmospheric muck near the horizon, observing them will be a challenge.

 To close out the year 2020, the giants Jupiter and Saturn continue to separate before disappearing into the evening twilight.
 Exhale.

 While most people will notice the alignment unfolding in December with their naked eyes, the conjunction offers a special treat for observers with telescopes.
 On December 21, both planets appear in the same field of view of a modest telescope with magnification of 40x-50x.
-At that magnification, you can see the four Galiean moons and dark belts of Jupiter, and Saturn will be non-circular with a moon or two visible.
+At that magnification, you may see the four Galiean moons and dark belts of Jupiter, and Saturn will be non-circular with a moon or two visible, as illustrated below.

 All in the same field of view!
 Now that is a glorious end to 2020.